jackmulligan-ire/critics-versus-people/README.md

 - [ ] Convert codebase from JavaScript to TypeScript.
 - [ ] Increase testing coverage to mock the OMDb API.
-- [ ] Second page showing movies with biggest differences in their reviews.
+- [ ] Second page showing data on movies with biggest differences in critical and audience reviews.
 - [ ] Convert codebase to from React Class Components to Functional Components (Hooks).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>